wieslawsoltes/Avalonia/compositionplan.md

 - **Navigation/Transition Integration:** No built-in handshake between `TransitioningContentControl`, `Frame`, or `NavigationView` and composition animations.
 - **Tooling Support:** No sample, documentation, or reusable helpers to demonstrate connected animations in `ControlCatalog` or docs.

+## WinUI Connected Animation API Surface
+- `ConnectedAnimationService`
+   - Static accessor `GetForCurrentView()`; properties `DefaultDuration`, `DefaultEasingFunction`.
+   - Methods `PrepareToAnimate(string key, UIElement element)`, `GetAnimation(string key)`, overloads that accept hints.
+- `ConnectedAnimation`
+   - Methods `TryStart(UIElement destination)`, `TryStart(UIElement destination, IEnumerable<UIElement> coordinatedElements)`, `TryCancel()`, `TryAnimateScroll(ScrollViewer)`.
+   - Property `Configuration` with built-in implementations: `GravityConnectedAnimationConfiguration`, `DirectConnectedAnimationConfiguration`, `BasicConnectedAnimationConfiguration`.
+   - Completion semantics: returns `bool` to indicate whether animation could start; automatically expires (~3 seconds) if not started.
+- `ListViewBase.PrepareConnectedAnimation(...)` and `TryStartConnectedAnimationAsync(...)` helpers for item containers.
+- `CompositionScopedBatch`
+   - Created via `Compositor.CreateScopedBatch(CompositionBatchTypes.Animation|Effect)`.
+   - Members `Suspend()`, `Resume()`, `End()`, `Completed`, state accessors `IsActive`, `IsEnded`.
+   - Aggregates explicit animations and implicit animations triggered while the batch is active; cancellation surfaced through `CompositionBatchCompletedEventArgs.IsCanceled`.
+- Supporting types: `SuppressNavigationTransitionInfo` (suppress default transitions when using connected animations), navigation events (`OnNavigatingFrom`, `NavigationMode`), list coordination entry points.

+## Findings from microsoft-ui-xaml Source
+- `external/microsoft-ui-xaml/src/dxaml/xcp/components/animation/ConnectedAnimation.cpp` drives a full state machine (`Idle` → `Initialized` → `Prepared` → `Started` → `Running` → `Complete`/`Canceled`) and keeps both source and destination metadata (`ConnectedAnimationElementInfo`) so transforms and unclipped/clipped bounds can be recomputed if the live tree moves.
+A constant `s_timeout = 2000` enforces the WinUI ~2s expiry for prepared-but-not-started animations.
+- The implementation hides the original element by capturing a composition surface via `CreateSnapshotBrush`, then hosts it on a hand-off visual provided by `ConnectedAnimationRoot`.
+Animations start inside a scoped batch and completion is funneled through `OnAnimationCompleted` → `TryToCompleteAnimation`, ensuring coordinated animations (base + derived) finish together before the overlay is removed.
+- `TimeManager::StartWUCAnimation` (see `external/microsoft-ui-xaml/src/dxaml/xcp/components/animation/TimeManager.cpp`) documents that a `CompositionScopedBatch` automatically contains *every* animation that begins between `CreateScopedBatch(...)` and `End()`.
+There is no manual “add animation” call; bookkeeping happens by creating the batch immediately before `StartAnimation`.
+- Implicit show/hide animations also rely on batches: `CUIElement::PlayImplicitAnimation` in `external/microsoft-ui-xaml/src/dxaml/xcp/components/elements/UIElement.cpp` creates a scoped batch ahead of `StartAnimationGroup` so the implicit animation joins it, then registers `Completed` to resume layout work once the show/hide finishes.
+- When an animation is stopped early (e.g., property overwrite), the scoped batch still completes. `FacadeAnimationHelper::ScopedBatchCompleted` (`external/microsoft-ui-xaml/src/dxaml/xcp/components/elements/FacadeAnimationHelper.cpp`) uses the completion callback to push the final composition value back into dependency properties, while `CancelSingleAnimation` unregisters the handler when the new value should win immediately.
+Consumers can inspect `CompositionBatchCompletedEventArgs::IsCanceled`, but most XAML code simply reacts on completion regardless of cancelation.
+- Porting `ConnectedAnimation.cpp` to Avalonia means more than a direct transcription: it depends on internal types such as `CUIElement`, `DCompTreeHost`, `ConnectedAnimationRoot`, and WinRT composition interfaces (`WUComp::*`).
+The transferable pieces are the state machine, timeout rules, snapshot/overlay workflow, and use of batches to coordinate completion; platform bindings, memory management helpers, and ETW logging would need Avalonia-specific replacements.

 ## Implementation Milestones

 ### Milestone 0 – Composition Infrastructure Enhancements